uboslinux/ubos-docs/sphinx/developers/toyapps.rst

   package a real web application for UBOS.
 * Glad-I-Was-Here is a slightly more complex "guestbook" web application that uses a MySQL database to store the guestbook entries.
 We use it to illustrate how to package web apps that use a database.
+It comes in two versions: one implemented in PHP, and one in Java.

 .. toctree::
    :maxdepth: 1

    toyapps/helloworld
    toyapps/gladiwashere
+   toyapps/gladiwashere-java